-- The following versions of XenServer are supported: - XenServer 6.2 (with fresh CloudPlatform installs; if you are upgrading from a previous CloudPlatform version, XenServer 6.2 is not supported) - XenServer 6.1.0 - XenServer 6.0.2 - XenServer 5.6 SP2 - XenServer 5.6 FP1 - The host must be certified as compatible with the XenServer version you are using.
+- The following versions of XenServer are supported: - XenServer version 6.2 SPI Hotfix XS62ESP1005 - XenServer version 6.2 SPI Hotfix XS62ESP1004 - XenServer version 6.2 SP1 Hotfix XS62ESP1003 - · XenServer versions 6.1 with latest hotfixes. - XenServer versions 6.0.2 with latest hotfixes (for CloudPlatform 3.0.2 and greater) - XenServer versions 6.0 with latest hotfixes (for CloudPlatform 3.0.0 and greater) - · XenServer versions 5.6 SP2 with latest hotfixes. - The host must be certified as compatible with the XenServer version you are using.
 See the Citrix Hardware Compatibility Guide: http://hcl.xensource.com - You must re-install XenServer if you are going to re-use a host from a previous install. - Must support HVM (Intel-VT or AMD-V enabled) - Be sure all the hotfixes provided by the hypervisor vendor are applied.
 Apply patches as soon as possible after they are released.
 It is essential that your hosts are completely up to date with the provided hypervisor patches. - All hosts within a cluster must be homogenous.
-The CPUs must be of the same type, count, and feature flags. - Must support HVM (Intel-VT or AMD-V enabled in BIOS) - 64-bit x86 CPU (more cores results in better performance) - Hardware virtualization support required - 4 GB of memory - · 36 GB of local disk - At least 1 NIC - Statically allocated IP Address - · When you deploy CloudPlatform, the hypervisor host must not have any VMs already running
+The CPUs must be of the same type, count, and feature flags. - Must support HVM (Intel-VT or AMD-V enabled in BIOS) - 64-bit x86 CPU (more cores results in better performance) - Hardware virtualization support required - · 4 GB of memory - · 36 GB of local disk - At least 1 NIC - · Statically allocated IP Address - · When you deploy CloudPlatform, the hypervisor host must not have any VMs already running